-The satellite rainfall estimation shows that there was a moderate to slight Overestimate was observed over most part of south Ethiopia, Sidama, few areas of Central Ethiopia and western Oromia regions.
-On the other hand, slight underestimate was observed over South-west Ethiopia, western, central and south Oromia, most part of Benishangul Gumuz, eastern Amhara, some part of Gambella and pocket areas of Afar regions.
+The satellite rainfall estimation shows that there was a moderate to slight overestimate was observed over Sidama, most part of south Ethiopia, south and west Oromia, pocket areas of Amhara, Gambella and Somali regions.
+On the other hand, slight underestimate was observed over South-west Ethiopia, eastern Oromia, south west Somali, some part of Central Ethiopia and few part of Gambella regions.
 There is no significant difference on the rest parts of the country, it shows the same pattern as compared with the Actual.